 - Unpacking the robot will require a minimum of two people.
 Do not attempt to lift the robot without assistance. - Always lift the robot from the base.
-Never lift the robot from the cross member. - Remove all accessories from the shipping package before attempting to remove the robot. - Place the robot on a stable workbench. - Do not discard the packing material or the robot's shipping bracket as these items may be needed if the robot is shipped or moved in the future.
+Never lift the robot from the cross member. - Remove all accessories from the shipping package before attempting to remove the robot. - Place the robot on a stable surface. - It is recommended to not discard the packing material as these items may be needed if the robot is shipped or moved in the future.